SajivGraham/ECSE3038_lab1/README.md

 # ECSE 3038 LAB 1

-This exercise is an intro to using vscode and github.
+This exercise is an introduction to using vscode and github.

 ## What the functions do: